johncorrelli/spotify-manager/README.md

 # spotify-manager

 If you're like me, you can't stand that you can't thumbs down artists (or even songs) on Spotify Premium.
-Using this little tool, you can add a blacklist of artists and songs that the manager will skip when they are playing.
+Using this little tool, you can add a blacklist of artists, albums, and songs that the manager will skip when they are playing.

 This is still a WIP/Proof of Concept.
-I have plans to rework a good bit of how the blacklist is generated and used.

 ## Step 1
 - Clone the repo to your local machine.